Saeed Hajjarian: 2009 elections

 On 16 June 2009, four days after the disputed presidential election, it was reported that Hajjarian had been arrested.
 It was reported that he died in Evin prison under torture on 7 July.
 However, it was later added that he was still alive but had had a nervous breakdown on 8 July and was in critical condition in a military hospital in Tehran.
 Later, there were reports that he was still in Evin Prison, possibly in a clinic there, and that according to his wife, physician Vajiheh Marsoussi, his medical condition was "deteriorating severely" while in prison.

 2015 speech

 In May 2015, Hajjarian was allowed to give a short speech at University of Tehran.
 According to the reformist Shargh Daily, enthusiasm for the speech was so great that seats were filled up hours before the event.
-In a note he gave to a student to read, Hajjarian stated that the 1997 presidential election were the reformists prevailed were the first since the 1979 Iranian revolution in which there was "a competition", and that it "institutionalized" competition in the presidential elections, and introduced new debate on the issues of religion, economics and other foreign and domestic policies.
+In a note he gave to a student to read, Hajjarian stated that the 1997 presidential election were the reformists prevailed were the first since the 1979 Iranian revolution in which there was "a competition", and that it "institutionalized" competition in the presidential elections, and introduced a new debate on the issues of religion, economics, and other foreign and domestic policies.
 But he believed those elections were an "exception" and doubtful of their repetition, "though he did not explain why", according to al-Monitor.